sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 automate things for you, it makes few demands on how you do the actual automation. `Dist::Zilla` is designed to be a very open-ended framework.

-For example, changing the `dist.ini` file isn't the only way to change your module's version number.
+For example, there are many different approaches to handling your module's version number which is more complicated than we let on here.
 You can use the `[VersionFromModule]` plugin to get the the version number from your module instead of from `dist.ini`.
 Or, you can use the `[AutoVersion]` plugin to help you automatically generate a version number based on the current date.
 If you use git to manage your module's releases, you can use `[Git::NextVersion]` to automatically generate the next version number in sequential order.
 There are also other ways to generate your module's version that are more "developer friendly."

 The point is TIMTOWTDI and there are hundreds of `Dist::Zilla` plugins out there to prove it.
 You can also write your own plugins to satisfy your inner control